 Finavia’s Security Services Manager Joni Pekkanen says that security checks are performed on almost all transfer passengers arriving outside of the EU.

 “An exception to the rule is passengers flying in from the United States, Canada, Norway, Iceland and Singapore, for example.
-They are treated as so-called ‘clean’ passengers, as the airports they come from are known to meet the standards of EU safety regulations,” says Pekkanen.
+Airports in these countries are known to meet the standards of EU safety regulations,” says Pekkanen.

 A perfectly normal security check